khaeru/genno/doc/api.rst

    .. automethod:: convert_pyam

-      The :pyam:doc:`IAMC data format <data>` includes columns named 'Model', 'Scenario', 'Region', 'Variable', 'Unit'; one of 'Year' or 'Time'; and 'value'.
+      The :doc:`IAMC data format <pyam:data>` includes columns named 'Model', 'Scenario', 'Region', 'Variable', 'Unit'; one of 'Year' or 'Time'; and 'value'.

       Using :meth:`convert_pyam`: